-Cut open the avocado and scoop out the pit.
-Cut it into large chunks and put in the blender.
+- Cut open the avocado and remove the pit, then use a spoon to remove the flesh.
+Cut the avocado into large chunks and put in the blender.

-If the avocado is larger, you will need a bit more of each ingredient.
-If it is too thick, drizzle in a bit more non-dairy milk.
+- If the avocado is larger, you will need a bit more of each ingredient.
+If the mixture is too thick, drizzle in a bit more non-dairy milk.
 Add more cocoa or honey or agave to taste.